 We emphasize the establishment of strong visual communication and design skills.
 You will build a strong technical foundation and be able to explore areas that personally interest you.
-This coupled with exposure to the most current hardware and software available will prepare you to meet industry needs.
+Coupled with exposure to the most current hardware and software available, this will prepare you to meet industry needs.

 This is a US Federal Aid Approved program.